davidg-h/Daibl/assets/docs/Scrap.md

 TODO:
-- For future it would be advised to store vectors in a vector db (Milvus, Chroma DB).
+- For future it would be advised to store vectors in a vector db (Chroma DB).
 - Srcaping and reading pdf files would be very useful.
 - Continous scraping would be useful, too. (example th-mensa API)
-- splitting data into good chunks and embed them
+- splitting data into good chunks and embed them (langchain text splitter)

+for anyone struggling to get into, [this website](https://learn.deeplearning.ai/) has great video tutorials with assosiated notebooks one can try for free.